lightningorb/orb/README.md

 cat ~/.lnd/tls.cert
 ```

-And paste that into orb.
+And paste those into orb.

 Next change the protocol from mock to grpc.